How to Shop Like a VIP in Beverly Hills

 Design Your Dream Style

 If you are a VIP shopper with a unique creation in mind, your imagination is the limit thanks to customizable, made-to-measure and bespoke offerings.
-Put a personal flair on your handbag at the salon in Ralph Lauren’s newly renovated flagship store, which lets you choose colors, monogramming, and hardware before your bag is crafted in Italy to your exact specifications.
+Put a personal flair on your handbag at the salon in Ralph Lauren’s flagship store, which lets you choose colors, monogramming, and hardware before your bag is crafted in Italy to your exact specifications.
 Ensure the perfect fit at Ermenegildo Zegna or Stefano Ricci, both men’s stores with excellent reputations in creating made-to-measure suits, jackets, pants, shirts, and ties.
-Take the fully bespoke route at the second floor Gentlemen’s Corner in Bally, where you can design a pair of shoes from the sole up in your choice of colors and luxury materials.

 Experience it First

 The city is often chosen by designers to launch their flagship stores and boutiques as Beverly Hills continues to attract well-heeled customers, in-the-know fashionistas and celebrities.
 Indeed, Beverly Hills’ newest arrivals are awaiting your arrival.
-Italian sartorial experts Battistoni and Isaia each opened their first US boutiques in Beverly Hills, joined by fellow Italian import Serapian Milano’s first stateside store selling fine leather handbags at Two Rodeo Drive.
-Giorgio Armani’s sleek space on North Rodeo Drive offers cutting edge fashion, while Bobbie Brown’s first west coast beauty boutique on South Santa Monica Boulevard offers the beauty guru’s full line of luxe cosmetics.
-For those that could use a restorative stretch after a day of shopping, Alo Yoga’s recently opened Brighton Way flagship has you covered with high performance workout apparel.
+Italian sartorial experts Battistoni and Isaia each opened their first US boutiques in Beverly Hills, as well as the Hong Kong-based Marie France Van Damme.
+Giorgio Armani’s sleek space on North Rodeo Drive offers cutting edge fashion.
+For those that could use a restorative stretch after a day of shopping, Alo Yoga's flagship studio on Brighton Way has you covered with high performance workout apparel.
 Whatever you are looking for, there are always new, enticing debuts to experience in Beverly Hills.

 Step Past the Velvet Rope